-‘So if I played 400 rounds of Monopoly with you and I had to play and give you every dime that I made, and then for 50 years, every time that I played, if you didn’t like what I did, you got to burn it like they did in Tulsa and like they did in Rosewood, how can you win?
+‘So if I played four hundred rounds of Monopoly with you and I had to play and give you every dime that I made, and then for fifty years, every time that I played, if you didn’t like what I did, you got to burn it like they did in Tulsa and like they did in Rosewood, how can you win?
 How can you win?’

 ‘Kimberly Jones hits as hard as Serena Williams and has the intellectual range of Angela Davis.
 How We Can Win is genius—written with the cadence of hip-hop and the intellectual energy of jazz.
 Jones understands the relationship between America’s streets and its boardrooms, and she delivers her lessons with heart, nuance and a complexity that belie the simplicity of her prose.
 This book is both a praise song for Black life and a manual for humanity.’

 ‘A fierce, poignant, poetic, and necessary examination of race, class, and what it means to be a Black female activist up against the colonial mindset of modern America.’

 ‘How We Can Win teaches us that we will not be free until we change the systems that oppress Black people, not out of revenge, but by understanding our history and taking collective action.’

 ‘In a voice that is equal parts clear, unflinching and hopeful, Kimberly Jones fills in the missing pieces to the puzzle of Black American economic disparity.
 So much of the truth has been (purposely) hidden in the dark, but Kimberly brings the light.
 A must-read for everyone ready to fight for true equity.’

 ‘Kimberly truly took my breath away the first time I heard her speak.
 Learning from all of her work continues to be such a privilege.
 No punches pulled, no opportunities for change missed, and no lies told.
 I am so grateful this generation has a voice like hers to guide us.’